Colours create well-being

 Colours in our everyday lives - between effect and perception

-Colours are omnipresent - and yet we usually perceive them unconsciously.
-"This is because," explains Buether, "different areas of our brain are responsible for language and colour perception.
-While we almost always communicate consciously through language, our experiential knowledge of colours is intuitive and therefore eludes direct conscious control in most everyday situations."
-As a result, we make decisions based on colours every day - when shopping, choosing products, assessing people or rooms - without knowing exactly what criteria we are using to make our judgements.
-"This is precisely why we can be manipulated in this area - and often make the wrong decisions," warns Buether.
+Colours are omnipresent - and yet we usually perceive them unconsciously. ”This is because,” Buether explains, “different areas of our brain are responsible for language and colour perception.
+While we almost always communicate consciously through language, our experiential knowledge of colours is intuitive and therefore eludes direct conscious control in most everyday situations.”
+As a result, we make decisions based on colours every day - when shopping, choosing products, assessing people or rooms - without knowing exactly what criteria we are using to make our judgements. ”This is precisely why we can be manipulated in this area - and often make the wrong decisions,” Buether warns.
 As a sought-after colour expert, he is often asked for advice - especially when well-intentioned design leads to undesirable effects.
-A typical example: "You often hear that children need a colourful environment.
+A typical example: “You often hear children would need a colourful environment.
 This is partly true, because monochromatic environments such as pure white environments have negative effects such as sensory deprivation.
-But if you make it too colourful, you encourage excessive activity, boisterous behaviour - which is not desirable in many situations.
-Overstimulation can even favour symptoms such as ADHD because children are constantly activated - instead of calming down or concentrating."
-Buether was particularly impressed by the case of a children's intensive care unit that an artist had designed in good faith with bright colours - as a supposedly anxiety-free environment.
-"The result was the opposite: the staff, who had to spend the whole day there, suffered from massive concentration problems - there was no opportunity for mental relaxation."
+However, if you make it too colourful, you encourage excessive activity, boisterous behaviour - which is not desirable in many situations.
+Overstimulation can even favour symptoms such as ADHD because children are constantly activated - instead of calming down or concentrating.”
+Buether was particularly impressed by the case of a children’s intensive care unit that an artist had designed in good faith with bright colours to create a supposedly anxiety-free environment.
+“The result was the opposite: the staff, who had to spend the whole day there, suffered from massive concentration problems because there was no opportunity for mental relaxation.”
 Buether based the redesign on the age-related needs of the children - and the staff.
-"Young children need an age-appropriate environment, with activating and calming atmospheres depending on use.
-Strong signal colours such as blood red, poison green or neon orange as well as colour combinations such as yellow-black or red-black encourage restlessness - these are biologically anchored warning colours."
+“Young children need an age-appropriate environment, with activating and calming atmospheres depending on use.
+Strong signal colours such as blood red, poison green or neon orange as well as colour combinations such as yellow-black or red-black encourage restlessness- These are biologically anchored warning colours.”
 Dark colours are a problem for many children because they can trigger anxiety and lead to rooms being avoided.

 Buether puts it in a nutshell: “It's like cooking: If you don't use any spices, the food tastes bland.
 If you add too many, you spoil the best dish.
 If you work with colours, you have to understand their complex effects on human nature and use them in a measured way.”